weilonge/fathom/README.md

 * "Rank" phase: scoring of nodes found with a CSS selector
 * Flavor-driven rule dispatch
 * A simple "yanker" or two
-* A notion of DOM node distance influenced by structual similarity
+* A notion of DOM node distance influenced by structural similarity

 ### Not working yet